 The question of regulatory or arbitral authority is quite interesting.
 The founder of this approach to understanding the internal content of the principle of separation of state powers was the 19th-century French scientist B. Constant, who outlined it in his vision of the model of constitutional monarchy.
 In his opinion, a representative body expresses the opinion of the people.
 The peoples must exercise constant and active supervision over their representatives and reserve the right to remove them from office at short intervals if they abuse their powers.
-A modern state in the form of a constitutional monarchy, as B. Constant believed, should have an inherent separation of powers, "which is usually a guarantee of freedom."
-He justified the need to create, in fact, six branches of power[10, p.
+A modern state in the form of a constitutional monarchy, as B. Constant believed, should have an inherent separation of powers, "which is usually a guarantee of freedom".
+He justified the need to create, in fact, six branches of power [34, p.
 265].
-He proposed including the power of the head of state in the theory of separation of powers, calling the power of the head of state, who is elected by the people, who to some extent organizes the functioning and interaction between the branches of government.
+He proposed including the power of the head of state in the theory of separation of powers, calling the power of the head of state in a constitutional monarchy a "restraining" or "neutral" power.
+Thus, it is possible to also talk about the head of state, who is elected by the people, who to some extent organizes the functioning and interaction between the branches of government.
 Therefore, the president's power is called arbitral or restraining.
-For example, M. Savchyn notes: "The arbitration functions of the president are built on the basis of ensuring the balanced functioning of public power" [24.
-P.45].
+For example, M. Savchyn notes: "The arbitration functions of the president are built on the basis of ensuring the balanced functioning of public power" [35, p.
+45].

 Thus, certain constitutional acts directly mention such functions of the president as head of state.
-For example, in Part 1 of Article 30 of the Greek Constitution, the President is the regulator of the functions of the institutions of the Republic[13].
-The literature directly states regarding the status and place of the President of Greece that "the main functions of the president are to represent the state and to act as political arbitrator between the various branches of state power" [4, p.
+For example, in Part 1 of Art.
+30 of the Greek Constitution, the President is the regulator of the functions of the institutions of the Republic [36].
+The literature directly states regarding the status and place of the President of Greece that "the main functions of the president are to represent the state and to act as political arbitrator between the various branches of state power" [37, p.
 22].
-Also, Article 5 of the Constitution of the French Republic states: "The President of the Republic must abide by the Constitution.
-He must ensure by his arbitration the proper functioning of the organs of state power, as well as their continuity" [15, p.
+Also, Art.
+5 of the Constitution of the French Republic states: "The President of the Republic must abide by the Constitution.
+He must ensure by his arbitration the proper functioning of the organs of state power, as well as their continuity" [38, p.
 8].
 But further analysis of this constitution does not reveal a clear content and mechanism for implementing the arbitration function of the President of France, and therefore, to a certain extent, it is a formality.